robertlarkins/preferred-development-practices/C#/Projects/ApiProject.md

 The *Company.Product* portion should match the solution name.

-This documentation for naming may be made more specific later, maybe Company.Product.Api.Presentation?
+API project naming may be made more specific later if it is needed (more than one API is required).
+Maybe Company.Product.Api.Presentation?
+This could be done either based on the platform/system that is to be supported, e.g.: Company.Product.Api.Mobile, or based on the functional area to support, e.g.: Company.Product.Api.UserManagement.

 ### Location